The universe is considered to be made up of eight cartoon series, thirteen comics book series, four (possibly five) movies, and two web series.

 Also Justice League: Crisis on Two Earths original script was intended to fill the gap between Season 2 and the first Season of Unlimited.
 The original project never got the green light and it was recycled as independent movie.
 Still many subtle nod and references are scattered throughout the movie.

-Though they featured different voices and designs Gotham Girls and Lobo, two macromedia flash series, are considered canon by fans and non-canon by Bruce Timm, despite massive fan demand they still have not been released in a DVD form.
+Though they featured different voices and designs Gotham Girls and Lobo, two macromedia flash series, are considered canon by fans and non-canon by Bruce Timm, despite massive fan demand, Lobo has not been released in a DVD form.

 Characters in the DCAU